neondatabase/website/content/docs/guides/laravel-migrations.md

 ## Applying schema changes

-We will demonstrate how to handle schema changes by adding a new field `country` to the `Author` model, to store the author's country of origin.
+We will demonstrate how to handle schema changes by adding a new field `country` to the `Author` model, which will store the author's country of origin.

 ### Update the data model